 Getting a high position, or ranking, on Google or Bing search engine results pages (SERPS) depends on your SEO efforts.

 There are many ranking factors that search engines use to differentiate between high-quality relevant content and poor content.

 There are three major parts to SEO: Reputation, On-page SEO and off-page SEO.

-1. Your SEO reputation
+1. Your SEO ranking and reputation

 Google has an acronym for its most important ranking factors.
 E.A.T.
 It stands for Expertise, Authoritativeness and Trustworthiness.

 Over time, Google judges your site on these three factors.
 It is the reason why new websites perform poorly at first and why more established sites rank much higher.

 The amount of search traffic you get to your site and individual pages on your website depends heavily on how you rank for these factors.